An EPC Pastor’s Review of the CRC Report on Human Sexuality

 This defitional ambiguity of the CRC’s report leads to another problem: the report is never able to say that pornography is wrong in and of itself.
 The report does a fine job detailing the ruinous effects of porn (in fact, an entire subsection is devoted to this topic, pg.
 41ff), but if those effects were remediated, then what makes pornography wrong?
 If pornography no longer glorified violence, exploited the poor, encouraged racism, promoted adultery by incentivizing it from the participants, and was viewed openly without deceit, would it still be sinful?
 All of these things are terrible, and to its credit the report does say that pornography is designed to incite lust, and then spends two paragraphs on lust (pg.
 47-48), but the majority of the report grounds the immorality of pornography in its effects.
 The report actually recommends taking a “30-day porn fast” as a way to stop using pornography (pg.
 53).
 If “porn” is replaced with “sin” in that recommendation, the therapeutic and behavioral modification approach to the report, rather than an ethic of repentance, is made clear.

 Figures like prominent Lutheran pastor Nadia Bolz-Weber are now arguing that porn consumption is fine and good for the Christian as long as these effects are redressed.
-Virtual reality pornography is already widespread in Japan and is becoming more common place in the western world.
+Virtual reality pornography is already widespread in Japan and is becoming more commonplace in the western world.
 If pornography is wrong primarily because of its terrible effects, all that it takes to approve of it is to address those effects.
-Rather, pornography should be recognized as sinful because it is inherently the pursuit of sexual activity outside of marriage; and it is intrinsically unloving, since the porn consumer places their own interests ahead of the interests of others (spouse, the people being viewed, and the people crafting and distributing pornography) by incentivizing them to sin rather than pursue holiness, and reduces the people viewed into objects for self-gratificatin.
+Rather, pornography should be recognized as sinful because it is inherently the pursuit of sexual activity outside of marriage; and it is intrinsically unloving, since the porn consumer places their own interests ahead of the interests of others (spouse, the people being viewed, and the people crafting and distributing pornography) by incentivizing them to sin rather than pursue holiness, reducing the people viewed into objects for self-gratification.
 Pornography is the opposite of the imitation of Christ’s love (Eph.
 5:25-28).
 It is disappointing that the report does not say this.

-The report errs in two other crucial ways on pornography that are significant pastoral concern.
+The report errs in two other crucial ways on pornography that are of significant pastoral concern.
 First, it thankfully acknowledges that women consume pornography, but again focuses primarily on the effect viewing pornography has women (pg.
-43, 50, 56; it makes them feel bad).
+43, 50, 56; The effect?
+It makes them feel bad).
 Their shame of viewing it and the pressure exerted by men on women to have them view it are the overwhelming subjects addressed for women who view pornography.
 Yet, 32% of pornography users are women, and 57% view it primarily for personal arousal (Barna, pg.
 143; for men it is 66%).
 The report spends a massive amount of space discussing the way pornography alters the way men see women, and reprimands men for the sin of demeaning women.
 The report appropriately castigates men for their usage of pornography, but never acknowledges that ~20% of pornography users are women who are viewing it for sexual pleasure and that these women are objectifying men and need to repent as much as their male counterparts.
-This is a gender imbalance of there ever was one, and removes the moral agency from women.
+This is a gender imbalance if there ever was one, and removes the moral agency from women.
 Pastors need to be able to confront women, not only men, for the sin of pornography.
 Women who consume pornography are not only victims, but victimizers, and need to repent.

 Second, the report argues that an effect of violence in pornography is growth in real-world sexual violence among men (pg.
 43, 44, 46, 48, 50, 53, 58).
 There is no doubt that sexual violence is a great evil and that pornographic glorification of sexual violence is also a great evil.
 But the data does not support the claim that viewing more violent pornography makes men more sexually violent, and the report never cites any evidence that pornography has “primed men to be sexually violent” (pg.
 50; see Barna, pg.
 98-100).
 Rather, pornography suppresses men’s ability to have real-world sexual relationships, something the report acknowledges in passing (pg.
 44-45).
 Pornography does not prime men for sexual violence, but suffocates their ability to have pleasure in God’s design for human relationships.
 Ross Douthat’s discussion of this problem in The Decadent Society (particularly pgs.
 119-136) is probably the best summary of this effect.

-This matters because the reports makes it out that men consuming pornography are being condition into violent sexual predators.
+This matters because the reports makes it out that men consuming pornography are being conditioned into violent sexual predators.
 This is false, and will not help pastors in providing counsel to men struggling with pornography.
 The report presents this effect with a sense of inevitability, which is certainly not pastorally or spiritually helpful for the teenager or man struggling with pornography.
 The report promotes fear and hysteria and is out of touch with the reality of pornography’s effects on men.

-The CRC’s report does an excellent job of laying out the confessional and biblical teaching on sexual morality, and its strong positions are taken are laudable.
+The CRC’s report does an excellent job of laying out the confessional and biblical teaching on sexual morality, and its strong positions are laudable.
 But its therapeutic tone in pastoral advice does a disservice to the church, and undermines its theological convictions.